lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/big_data_frameworks.md

 ### Default Configuration

 The Spark module is available for both `scs5` and `ml` partitions.
-Thus, Spark can be executed using different CPU architectures, e. g., Haswell and Power9.
+Thus, Spark can be executed using different CPU architectures, e.g., Haswell and Power9.

 Let us assume that two nodes should be used for the computation.
 Use a `srun` command similar to the following to start an interactive session